 Gas shall be traded on the Virtual Trading Point under the purchase and sale agreements, on the Exchange and / or in other ways.
 Gas, which is injected at the Entry Point, but still has not been off-taken from the Exit Point, shall be traded on the Virtual Trading Point.

-The operator of the Exchange and / or a supply company shall provide information to the Transmission System Operator on the quantities of gas sold and / or purchased on the Virtual Trading Point.
+The operator of the Exchange and / or a supply company and / or Network User shall provide information to the Transmission System Operator on the quantities of gas sold and / or purchased on the Virtual Trading Point.

 CHAPTER VI